komrad36/KPS/README.md

 > w			Argument of Perigee		Degrees

-> M			Mean Anomaly			Degrees
+> M			Mean Anomaly			Degrees"""

 For example, the user might wish to experiment with propagating an existing satellite.
 The user can obtain the TLEs for that satellite from NORAD online and input the Kelperian elements into KPS_Kepler2State, obtain state vectors, and use the state vectors to start a KPS propagation run.